Central Bank Digital Currencies: Where is the Privacy, Technology, and Anonymity?: Case Studies in CBDC Privacy Technology

-Pilot-phase initiatives reveal experimental approaches to privacy that have yet to be fully operationalised.
-For instance, Brazil's Drex explored ZKP during its testing phase but ultimately abandoned this technology due to challenges in meeting AML compliance requirements \cite{Brasil2023}.
-Similarly, advanced PETs such as UTXO models appear in proof-of-concept initiatives like the ECB's Digital Euro, Project Hamilton\footnote{A collaboration between the Massachusetts Institute of Technology and the Boston Federal Reserve} \cite{Hamilton2022}, and the Digital Yen.
+Similarly, advanced PETs such as UTXO models appear in proof-of-concept initiatives like Project Hamilton\footnote{A collaboration between the Massachusetts Institute of Technology and the Boston Federal Reserve} \cite{Hamilton2022} and the Digital Yen, and the ECB explored a UTXO model in its early experimentation.
 The UTXO model is particularly promising for obscuring transaction identities; however, it has not yet been implemented in any launched or pilot-phase CBDCs.
-The ECB has recently accelerated their PoC designs and offer separation between digital identity data and Digital Euro payment data, essentially a two-tier model.
-However, in their working paper on privacy protection for the Digital Euro, the IMF also discusses the use of ZKPs and blind signatures to protect user data from improper use of data by the CB \cite{IMF2024}, along with \textit{anonymity vouchers} for limited transactions although details are not specified \cite{ECB2019}.
+The ECB's current approach instead separates digital identity data from digital euro payment data, essentially a two-tier model.
+Complementing this, an IMF working paper on privacy protection for the digital euro discusses ZKPs and blind signatures to shield user data from improper use by the central bank \cite{IMF2024}, together with \textit{anonymity vouchers} for limited transactions, a concept originating in the ECB's 2019 proof of concept whose details were never specified \cite{ECB2019}.

+The digital euro has become the most advanced large-economy retail project: the Eurosystem\footnote{Includes the ECB and the euro-area national central banks.} concluded its two-year preparation phase in October 2025, with pilot exercises planned for 2027 and a possible first issuance in 2029 contingent on the EU legislative process \cite{ECB2025,ECB2025pr}.
+The closing report maintains the data-separation approach by settlement under pseudonymous identifiers such that the Eurosystem cannot connect a transaction to an individual.
+Cash-like privacy is also proposed for offline payments, although the cryptographic specifics remain unpublished \cite{ECB2025}.
+Concepts from the earlier experimentation, including anonymity vouchers, the UTXO model, and a Corda-based ledger, do not appear in the 2025 design, which instead adopts a centralised ledger informed by DLT design principles \cite{ECB2025}.